Jorineg/ibhelm-dashboard/README.md

 ### Item Types

-Toggle tasks and emails on/off using the checkboxes in the toolbar.
+Toggle between the following data types using the checkboxes in the toolbar:
+- **Tasks**: To-Dos and project milestones from Teamwork.
+- **Emails**: Project communications from Missive.
+- **Information Items**: Relevant project notes and documentation.
+- **Files**: Physical documents and attachments stored on the NAS.

 ### View Item Details